 On successful completion of the course students will be able to:

 1. Describe how the basic concepts of classical mechanics, fluid mechanics and thermal physics are used to develop models of motion and energy transfer.

-3. Perform experiments which involve making correct and appropriate use of a range of scientific equipment, keeping an accurate record of experimental work and analysing results and reaching non-trivial conclusions from them.
+3. Perform experiments, in laboratory and in computer models, keeping an accurate record of experimental work and analysing results and reaching non-trivial conclusions from them.

 4. Communicate the results of both theoretical and experimental work in various forms including written reports, oral presentations and poster presentations.

 5. Contribute to team and group work for scientific investigations and for the process of learning.

 - Motion in a central force field, gravitation and Kepler's laws

 - Rigid body motion and moments of inertia